Akari Nanawo: Early life and career

 Akari was born in Osaka on November 12, 1995.
 She had been interested in music for much of her life, and in junior high school, she primarily listened to anison and Vocaloid music.
 In particular, she had become a major fan of the dōjin music producer Deco*27.
 She was inspired to become a singer after listening to the music of Bump of Chicken and discovering YouTube.

 Akari made her debut as a singer in 2011, performing in an indie band which held live shows throughout Japan.
 After the band broke up, she pursued a solo career.
-In 2014, Akari beat over 5000 others who had participated in an audition held by Sony Music Artists In 2016, she began uploading dōjin music on the Japanese video-sharing website Niconico.
-She also became a co-host of a radio program titled Rock Brothers.
+In 2014, Akari beat over 5,000 others who had participated in an audition held by Sony Music Artists.
+In 2016, she began uploading dōjin music on the Japanese video-sharing website Niconico.
+She also became the second host of the music program Rock Brothers in January.
+She self-released her debut EP Shiawase ni Naritai in September 2016 and her second EP Nekuraroid no Tsukurikata in November.
 She quickly gained a following on Niconico: as of March 2018, her videos had been viewed at least 9 million times.
-She also began collaborating with other dōjin artists for her songs, including DECO*27.
-In 2017, she was cast as the character Mash Kyrielight in a stage play adaptation of the mobile game Fate/Grand Order.
-She released a mini-album titled Nekuraroido no Tsukuri Kata (ネクラロイドのつくりかた) in July of that year.
+She also began collaborating with other dōjin artists for her songs, including Deco*27.
+In 2017, she was cast as the character Mash Kyrielight in Fate/Grand Order: The Stage – Shinsei Entaku Ryōiki Camelot, a stage play adaptation of the mobile game Fate/Grand Order.
+She reprised the role in the sequel stage plays Zettai Majū Sensen Babylonia (2019) and Kani Jikan Shinden Solomon (2020).

-During a live performance in Tokyo, in March 2018, Akari announced that she would make her major debut under Sony Music later that year.
-Her first single, "One Room Sugar Life/Nantoka Narukunai?/Ai no Uta Nante" (ワンルームシュガーライフ/なんとかなるくない?/愛の歌なんて) was released on August 22, 2018; the song "One Room Sugar Life" is used as the opening theme to the anime television series Happy Sugar Life.
+During a live performance in Tokyo, in March 2018, Akari announced that she would make her major debut under Sony Music Associated Records later that year.
+Her first single, "One Room Sugar Life/Nantoka Narukunai?/Ai no Uta Nante" was released on August 22, 2018; the song "One Room Sugar Life" is used as the opening theme to the anime television series Happy Sugar Life.
 The single peaked at #33 on Oricon's weekly charts and charted for nine weeks.
 She released her first major album Flying Best: Shiranaino?
-Chimata de Uwasa no Dame Tenshi (フライングベスト～知らないの?巷で噂のダメ天使～) on October 3, 2018.
+Chimata de Uwasa no Dame Tenshi on October 3, 2018.
 Her second major single, "Turing Love feat.
-Sou/Piyo" (チューリングラブ feat.Sou/ピヨ) was released on February 5, 2020; the title song is used as the ending theme to the anime television series Science Fell in Love, So I Tried to Prove It.
+Sou/Piyo" was released on February 5, 2020; the song "Turing Love" is used as the ending theme to the anime television series Science Fell in Love, So I Tried to Prove It.
 Her third major single "Higher's High" was released on October 21, 2020; the title song is used as the opening theme to the anime television series Warlords of Sigrdrifa.

 In 2022, she had her first overseas performance at Anime Festival Asia Singapore 2022.

+Two of her songs, "Love Brain" and "Good Luck to Me Tomorrow", are included in the 2026 video game Forza Horizon 6s in-game radio station Gacha City Radio.

+Personal life

+On February 27, 2025, Nanawo and the Oral Cigarettes's bass guitarist Akira Akirakani jointly announced their marriage.